open-contracting-extensions/ocds_eu_extension/README.md

 Implements fields and codes that are specific to European law.

-For complete guidance on meeting the disclosure requirements of European law, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/en/) and [OCDS for European Union](https://standard.open-contracting.org/profiles/eu/latest/en/).
+For complete guidance on meeting the disclosure requirements of European law, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/en/) for the 2019 regulation, or [OCDS for European Union](https://standard.open-contracting.org/profiles/eu/latest/en/) for the 2015 regulation.

 ## Example